Smullle/FinalYearThesis/README.md

 To produce the boxplots in sections 4.6 and 4.7 the following R files were used; [WordnetNoun.r](../../WordnetNoun.r), [WordnetVerb.r](../../WordnetVerb.r) and [bloom.r](../../bloom.r)

+## Abstract
+Many methods for producing word embeddings have been developed but one project considered the standard, Word2Vec is able to extract context and give the illusion of knowledge when trained on a corpus of text.
+However it is not without its pitfalls, when investigating Word2Vec's ability to group verbs it does not produce the same level of quality as with noun embeddings.
+The Sense2Vec project introduces part of speech tagging to the training process allowing for a more refined level of context to be obtained.
+When investigating verb embeddings specifically a greater relationship was found between verb tenses than originally produced by Word2Vec.
+Also by making a distinction between words that may be considered a noun or a verb depending on context, a more refined list of similar embeddings is produced.

 ## Installation of Required Libraries

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.txt.